-- Select the Security > Devices menu.
+- 1. Select the Security > Devices menu.
 You will see the list of all USB devices that have ever been plugged in when SES Evolution agents are used. - 2.
 Select one or several devices and click on Change selection. - 3.
 In the Trust level area, select Untrust level 1 or 2 devices as the action. - 4.
 Click on OK.

-The new trust level appears in the corresponding column in the Devices panel.
-The icon means that the level 1 device will switch to level 0 the next time it is connected to an SES Evolution agent.
+The change in trust level is shown in the corresponding column in the Devices panel.
+The connected to an SES Evolution agent.

-- 5. To apply this change to agents, select the Security > Deployment menu and click on Deploy. - Connect the modified device to an SES Evolution agent (or disconnect and reconnect it if it had stayed connected).
-It will appear in the panel of devices with its new trust level 0
+- 5. To apply this change to agents, select the Security > Deployment menu and click on Deploy. - 6.
+Connect the modified device to an SES Evolution agent (or disconnect and reconnect it if it had stayed connected).
+It will appear in the panel of devices with its new trust level 0 🔽